zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Advancing the RNG.md

 ---
-title: '4) How to advance Frames'
+title: 'Advancing the RNG'
-description: 'Available tools to advance PID Frame in order to hit your targets'
+description: 'The different methods the RNG can be advanced and events that influence the RNG'
-slug: 'hgss-frames'
+slug: 'hgss-rng-advance'
 subCategory: 'Basic Knowledge'
 ---

-This is an explanantion of the different methods to advance the RNG in HGSS.
+This is an explanantion of the different ways the RNG can be advanced and influenced in HeartGold and SoulSilver.
 The preferred method to advance the RNG is using Chatot or the Radio, though there are other methods should Chatot or the Radio not be available.

 ## Chatot Chatter